 According to a new study, intensive treatment for high blood pressure may reduce the risk of death from any cause, including cardiovascular disease, in people with type 2 diabetes.

 Diabetes is one of the most common and costly chronic conditions in the United States.
-Over 100 million people in the U.S. have diabetes or prediabetes, according to the 2017 report compiled by the Centers for Disease Control and Prevention (CDC).
+Over 100 million people in the U.S. have diabetes or prediabetes, according to the

 Diabetes is a disease that affects how the body processes glucose.
 Type 2 diabetes, which is the most common form of the disease, reduces the production of insulin, a hormone that regulates blood sugar levels.
 When this occurs, blood sugar levels rise, increasing the risk of heart disease.

 Hypertension, or high blood pressure, also increases the risk of cardiovascular disease.
 According to the